-Since 2000, Lifetouch has organized 17 week-long trips, traveling to eight different destinations around the world for a week of intensive volunteer service.
+Since 2000, Lifetouch has organized 19 week-long trips, traveling to nine different destinations around the world for a week of intensive volunteer service.

 By the numbers

-- Photographed and delivered 5,500 student and family photos
+- Photographed, printed and hand delivered 6,000 student and family photos

 - Ran 2,100 miles (that’s like running from Chicago to Los Angeles) in four years to raise funds for trips

 At Lifetouch, we are committed to supporting the communities where we live and work.
 We believe in the power of partnership with the communities and organizations where we do business.
 And we believe that embedding social impact into our go-forward business objectives maximizes our impact.
 Stay tuned to learn more about the next chapter of social impact work at Lifetouch.

 A look at past trips

 Volunteers traveled to Guatemala to help a rural community build a more environmentally responsible school out of plastic bottles and inorganic trash.
 In addition to building the school, volunteers took personal portraits of the community’s K-6th grade school children.
 The photos were delivered in person on the last day of the mission trip.
 The photos were the first-ever professional portraits taken within this community.